neelsmith/tabulae/docs/index.md

 Pipeline:

-you write tables
+1. you write tables

-`tabulae` build packages read your tables, then write and compile SFST code
+2. `tabulae`'s build packages read your tables, then write and compile SFST code.

-the `tabulae` analysis packages read the output of the SFST parser, and give you structured objects
+3. `tabulae`'s analysis packages can read the output of the SFST parser, and give you structured objects.
+[Read more about this](parsedOutput/)